-- Two FSI demonstration systems, with or without optical fibers, were constructed to make high-precision absolute distance measurements. - Two new multi-distance-measurement analysis techniques were presented to improve absolute distance measurement and to extract the amplitude and frequency of vibration. - → A high accuracy of ~50 nm for distances up to 60 cm under laboratory conditions was achieved. - → Major error sources were estimated, and the expected error was in good agreement with measured error from real data. - → We are investigating dual-laser scanning technique used by Oxford ATLAS group currently. - Michigan group rapidly coming up to speed on technology, but much work lies ahead.
+- Two FSI demonstration systems, with or without optical fibers, were constructed to make high-precision absolute distance measurements. - Two new multi-distance-measurement analysis techniques were presented to improve absolute distance measurement and to extract the amplitude and frequency of vibration. - → A high precision of ~50 nm for distances up to 60 cm under laboratory conditions was achieved. - → Major error sources were estimated, and the expected error was in good agreement with spread in data. - → We are investigating dual-laser scanning technique used by Oxford ATLAS group currently. - → Michigan group has extended the frontier of FSI technology, but much work lies ahead.